Skip to content

 Once the system is operating within its normal performance parameters and the proper amount of refrigerant has been added, seal off the refrigerant service ports and check for leaks one final time.
 Then turn the multi-zone mini-split system over to the homeowner with a guide on basic maintenance and instructions to call a professional for servicing.

-GREE Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump - 4LIV36HP230V1A
+Gree Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump - 4LIV36HP230V1A

-GREE Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump - 4LIV36HP230V1A
+Gree Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump - 4LIV36HP230V1A

-GREE Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump The 4LIV36HP230V1AH / 4LIV36HP230V1AO single-zone system is one of Gree’s new 3rd generation of Livo mini splits designed to provide a convenient, efficient method to cool… read more
+Gree Livo Gen4 36K BTU 20 SEER2 Wall Mount Mini-Split Single Zone Heat Pump The 4LIV36HP230V1AH / 4LIV36HP230V1AO single-zone system is one of Gree’s new 3rd generation of Livo mini splits designed to provide a convenient, efficient method to cool… read more

 Mastering the Vacuum Process for Multi-Zone Mini-Split Systems